 PGR10.2.2R Having received this advice, PGRs are responsible for compliance with the University’s policy on Intellectual Property within their research work and outputs.
 (See also Part 5 of this handbook, PGR personal conduct and expectations, and Part 13 about preparing for final submission).

+For further information and guidance about intellectual property see the UWE Bristol intellectual property web pages.
 NB.
 Directors of Studies can obtain more guidance about intellectual property from UWE Bristol’s Knowledge Exchange and Commercialisation Manager at firstname.lastname@example.org

 PGR 10.3 Restricting access to a thesis

 PGR10.3.1R Any application to restrict access to a thesis should normally be made at RD1 stage, with appropriate supporting evidence, and will be considered by the Research Degrees Award Board on the recommendation of the Faculty Research Degrees Committee.